influxdata/influxdb/README.md

 $ bin/darwin/influxd
 ```

+## Getting Started

-To write and read fancy timeseries data, you'll need to first create a user, credentials, organization and bucket.
+To write and query data or use the API in any way, you'll need to first create a user, credentials, organization and bucket.
+Everything in InfluxDB 2.0 is organized under a concept of an organization.
+The API is designed to be multi-tenant.
+Buckets represent where you store time series data.
+They're synonymous with what was previously in InfluxDB 1.x a database and retention policy.

+The simplest way to get set up is to point your browser to [http://localhost:9999](http://localhost:9999) and go through the prompts.

+**Note**: Port 9999 will be used during the alpha and beta phases of development of InfluxDB v2.0.
+This should allow a v2.0-alpha instance to be run alongside a v1.x instance without interfering on port 8086.
+InfluxDB v2.0 will thereafter continue to use 8086.

-Use the subcommands `influx user`, `influx auth`, `influx org` and `influx bucket`, or do it all in one breath with `influx setup`:
+You can also get set up from the CLI using the subcommands `influx user`, `influx auth`, `influx org` and `influx bucket`,
+or do it all in one breath with `influx setup`:

 ```
 $ bin/darwin/influx setup